Independent probe points to Israeli fire in journalist death

 Palestinian officials and witnesses, including journalists who were with her, say she was killed by army fire.
 The military, after initially saying Palestinian gunmen might have been responsible, later backtracked and now says she may also have been hit by errant Israeli fire.

 Israel has called for a joint investigation with the Palestinians, saying the bullet must be analyzed by ballistics experts to reach firm conclusions.
-Palestinian officials have refused, saying they don't trust Israel, and have invited other countries to join the investigation.
+Palestinian officials have refused, saying they don't trust Israel.
 Human rights groups says Israel has a poor record of investigating wrongdoing by its security forces.

+After earlier saying they would accept an outside partner, the Palestinians said late Sunday that they would handle the investigation alone and deliver results very soon.

+“We also refused to have an international investigation because we trust our capabilities as a security institution,” Prime Minister Mohammed Shtayyeh announced.
+“We will not hand over any of the evidence to anyone because we know that these people are able to fasify the facts.”
+He stood with Abu Akleh's brother, Anton, and Al Jazeera's local bureau chief, Walid Al-Omari.

 With the two sides at loggerheads over the Abu Akleh probe, several research and human rights groups have launched their own investigations.